Job description and associated tasks

 |Experience & other skills

-- The applicant shall have good knowledge of English (oral / written)
+- The applicant shall have excellent knowledge of English (oral / written)

 |Point of contacts

-- Probable date of recruitment: from December 1st 2020, in consultation with the applicant
+- Probable date of recruitment will be as soon as possible, in consultation with the applicant

-- Status: full-time employment based on an open-ended contract with the Patrimony of the Royal Military Academy (you will not be a civil servant)
+- Status: The candidate will be offered an open-ended contract with the patrimony of the Royal Military Academy for a full-time employment.
+This does not imply that the candidate will be a civil servant

-- Wage scale: A11 (holders of a Master’s degree) / A21 (Ir or holders of a Master’s degree in Engineering Sciences (Applied Sciences))
+- Wage scale: A11 (holders of a Master’s degree) / A21 (Ir or holders of a Master’s degree in Engineering) / A22 (holders of a PhD)

 - Possibility to obtain a bonus for bilingualism (Dutch/French)